scipy-conference/scipy_proceedings/papers/koningterry/koningterry.rst

 The Hydra interpreter was augmented by embedding the Python interpreter instead of extending Python itself.
-The legacy Hydra interpreter was kept due to the large number of existing input files or decks that could not be easily ported to a new syntax.
+The legacy Hydra interpreter was kept due to the large number of existing input files that could not be easily ported to a new syntax.
 The Simplified Wrapper and  Interface Generator (SWIG) [SWIG11]_ interface generator is used to wrap the Hydra C++ classes and C functions.